mig07/FLOWViZ/README.md

 # FLOWViZ

-FLOWViZ is a framework that allows you to seamlessly integrate others phylogenetic tools and frameworks, while providing workflow scheduling and execution, through the Apache Airflow workflow system.
+FLOWViZ is a framework that allows you to seamlessly integrate other phylogenetic tools and frameworks, while providing workflow scheduling and execution, through the Apache Airflow workflow system.